SAMOAN CULTURAL KNOWLEDGE

 Offender and offended

-Samoans believe that mental illness is caused by disrespecting the va (sacred space) between self, people and the environment.
+Samoans believe that mental illness is caused by disrespecting the va (sacred space) between self, people and the environment (Efi, 2009).